opengeos/whitebox-python/README.rst

 Available Tools
 ---------------
-The whitebox library currently contains the following 323 tools, which are grouped based on their main function into one of the following categories: `Data Tools`_, `GIS Analysis`_, `Hydrological Analysis`_, `Image Analysis`_, `LiDAR Analysis`_, `Mathematical and Statistical Analysis`_, `Stream Network Analysis`_, and `Terrain Analysis`_.
+The whitebox library currently contains the following 323 tools, which are grouped based on their main function into one of the following categories: `Data Tools`_, `GIS Analysis`_, `Hydrological Analysis`_, `Image Analysis`_, `LiDAR Analysis`_, `Mathematical and Statistical Analysis`_, `Stream Network Analysis`_, and Terrain Analysis.
 The following is a complete listing of available tools, with brief tool descriptions.

 Data Tools